bhowmikp/AWS-certification-notes/associateArchitect/architectAssociate.md

         - public ami: aws provided
         - own ami: make and maintain yourself
         - aws marketplace ami: an ami someone else made (and potentially sells)
+- Elastic File System (EFS): managed NFS (network file system) that can be mounted on many EC2
+    - EFS works with EC2 instances in multi-AZ
+    - highly available, scalable, expensive (3x gp2 EBS), pay per use
+    - Compatible with Linux base AMI (not windows)
+    - Types
+        - perfomance mode
+        - throughput mode
+        - storage tiers
+- EBS vs EFS
+    - ebs can be attached to only one instance at a time.
+Are locked at the AZ level.
+To migrate need to take a snapchot and restore the snapshot on another AZ
+    - efs can be mounted to many instances across AZ.
+Only for linux instances.
+EFS has a higher price point than EBS